rakkarage/ComfyRage/README.md

 **Features:**

+- Display weights persistently in the node for inspection.
-- Show weights, optionally passes on input as output.
+- Optionally pass input as output.